 Did you know that the World Health Organization predicts that by 2030, more people will suffer from depression than any other medical condition?
 The incidence of depression has skyrocketed in children and adults since World War II.
-It affects about 10% of the population in the U.S.
+It affects about 10% of the population in the U.S. And there seems to be a link between depression and inflammation.

 Antidepressant medication use has also increased (to the tune of 400 percent) since the 1980s, when drugs such as Prozac hit the market, even though recent data suggest that these medications offer little if any benefit to people with mild to moderate depression.